MultiphaseFlowLab/FLOW36/README.md

 ## How to run the code:
 - **Clone the repository.**
 - **Edit the `compile.sh` file:**
   Select the configurations you want to run and the modules to load.
-Many EUROHPC supercomputer configurations are included, along with options for different compilers such as GNU, NVIDIA, AMD, Intel, IBM, etc. Simulation parameters can be defined after the machine configuration section.
+Many EUROHPC supercomputer configurations are included, along with options for different compilers such as GNU, NVIDIA, AMD, Intel, IBM, etc. Simulation parameters can be defined after the machine configuration section
 - **Run the `compile.sh` script:**
   This will create the `set_run` folder.
-Inside, you will find the `results` folder and the `sc_compiled` folder, which contains the compiled source code and the main executable (`flow36`).
+Inside, you will find the `results` folder and the `sc_compiled` folder, which contains the compiled source code and the main executable (`flow36`)
 - **Run the simulation:**
-  Use `mpirun` or edit/create a SLURM file for your target machine.
+  Use `mpirun` or edit/create a SLURM file for your target machine
 - **Access the results:**
   The output fields will be located in `set_run/results` and can be visualized using ParaView.
-ParaView files can be generated with the `paraview_output_fg` post-processing code.
+ParaView files can be generated with the `paraview_output_fg` post-processing code

 ## Packages/libraries required:
  - For CPU runs: